Coda Hale lives in Berkeley, CA, where he writes about programming, web development, and the occasional bit about bicycles.

 In order to do that we’ll need to write two things:

-Luckily for us, we can kill two birds with one stone and implement both complimentary responsibilities in a single class:
+Luckily for us, we can kill two birds with one stone and implement both complementary responsibilities in a single class:

 @Provider